tuphan-dn/tuphan.dev/src/app/blog/leveraging-dutch-auctions-for-efficient-onchain-market/page.md

 ## How Dutch auction works?

 The seller starts an item with a high price then gradually lowers the price until a buyer accepts current the price.
-Note that the format contrasts with the traditional auction, where the price starts low and keeps increases as a bidder competes all the others.
+Note that the format contrasts with the traditional auction, where the price starts low and keeps increasing as a bidder competes all the others.

 With a probable setup, the auction may conclude quicker than the traditional one, due to the nature of decayed price, where the equilibrium is archieved.
 If you, as a buyer, do not act quickly when the price is favorable, another buyer may seize the opportunity and buy the item before you.